 Our second Science topic is all about ‘Plants’.
 Here the children will begin to identify and explain the different parts and functions of a plant, explore the requirements of plants for growth and life, investigate how water is transported around a plant and explore the critical role a plant plays in the life cycle.
 Alongside this, we will be putting cut, white carnations in coloured water and explaining how the water travels up the stem.

 In our final term we will be introduced to Michael Morpurgo’s ‘Black Queen’.
 Here we will consolidate all of our descriptive skills to write some detailed setting descriptions.
-We will then look at writing a non-fictional text where we produce an information leaflet based on the Anglo-Saxons.
+We will then look at the Beowulf story which links to our Anglo-Saxons topic.
 Afterwards, we will look at Jeff Kinney’s ‘Diary of a Wimpy Kid’ where we will create our own diaries and write our own narratives in the style of Jeff Kinney.

 We will start the Spring term by finishing off our fractions unit and then carry on delving further into the different measurement units of work.
 Throughout the term we will be:

 - Identifying, recognising and showing equivalent fractions

 - Telling and writing the time on analogue clocks, Roman Numeral and 12 and 24 hour clocks